mnmnotmail/website/bizq.md

 _Questions to pose to businesses in likely target markets.
 (Draft, 13-Apr-2022)_

 Context: I'd like to learn how your firm (_Firm_ below) interacts with customers via email, SMS, and other messaging channels.
-I'm building software for messaging via direct links (i.e. without third party intermediaries), which is better & cheaper than existing solutions.
+I'm building client-server software for messaging via direct, secure links (i.e. without third party intermediaries).

 What are the types of messages or data transfers by _Firm_ to customers?
 For example:
 - anomalies or incidents, i.e. urgent